h3abionet/h3agwas/README.md

 Then fill in the details in the config that are required for your run.
 These are expained in more detail below.

 ## 4.3 Using the Excel spreadsheet template

+**We plan on removing this -- it doesn't look like many people use this feature and it is very hard to keep in sync with the development of the workflow.
+If you think we are wrong and this is a useful feature please let us know by registering this an an issuse.**

+_Use of this is deprecated_

 For many users it may be convenient to use the Excel spreadsheet (config.xlsx and a read-only template file config.xlsx.template).
 This can be used just as an _aide-memoire_, but we also have an auxiliary program that converts the Excel spreadsheet into a config file.
 The program _config-gen/dist/config-gen.jar_ takes the spreadsheet and produces a config file.